rust-gamedev/rust-gamedev.github.io/content/news/045/index.md

 - More brick colors.
 - New gothic windows style.
-- Ability to merge windows together nto a bigger one.
+- Ability to merge windows together into a bigger one.
-- New arch algorithm that works better for rought terrain.
+- New arch algorithm that works better for rough terrain.
 - The project's beta testing should start this summer and the release should happen somewhere in 2024.